GTM Tools: Release Notes And User Guide

 Here are some of the issues I know exist in the toolset.

-3) Version selection should be added to the Clone and Visualize functions of containers as well.
-Currently version selection only works when inspecting a container.
+2) Version selection should be added to the Visualize function of containers as well.

 As I hopefully made clear in the introduction, this toolset is my own playing ground.
 It’s not a fully-formed platform, it’s not a sponsored product, and it doesn’t have a team of engineers working on it 24/7.
 Thus I hope you will find it useful, and I’ll do my best to fix bugs and new features, but don’t expect Premium-level support from me in making things right.